 If you’d like to learn more about fonts and internationalization in general, a good book is “Programming for the World,” by Sandra Martin O’Donnell (Prentice Hall, 440 pages).
 It was published in 1994, when Unicode 1.1 was current and the author was responsible for all internationalization-related activities at the Open Software Foundation.
 Java programmers will find the first half of the book to be a solid foundation for further study.
 The book also describes parsing issues for Asian languages, something I have not seen in other computer books.
 Unfortunately, the programming examples are all written in C and the author assumes the operating system is Unix.
 The methodology used in the Java Internationalization classes has advanced far beyond what is described by the author.
 As an introduction, however, this book is one of the best.
 Among other things, it explains multibyte character sets and wide characters.
 I, an old-time C and C++ programmer, really appreciated learning why multibyte characters are used for storage in files, and why they are often converted to wide characters for parsing.

 Another good introduction to the subject is “Developing International Software for Windows 95 and Windows NT,” by Nadine Kano (Microsoft Press, 1995, 743 pages.)
 This book, although very specifically targeted towards Windows 95 and Windows NT, is full of useful information.
 It begins with a ten-page overview of the internationalization and localization process.
 Chapter 2, entitled “Designing a Global Program,” contains material applicable for any operating system and any programming language.
 Half of chapter three discusses double-byte encoding and Unicode; the remainder of that chapter, and the next (“Preparing the User Interface for Localization”) are only partially useful for localizing platform-independent Java programs.
 Chapter 5, “Supporting Local Conventions” is well covered in the Java tutorial materials.
 Chapter 6, “Accommodating Multilingual I/O on Microsoft Windows” is quite helpful to anyone needing to multilingual input data for any language.
-Chapter 7, “Processing Far Eastern Writing Systems” is a very good overview of the Chinese, Japanese and Korean written languages, and covers input methods, fonts, sort rules and line breaking rules.
+Chapter 7, “Processing Far Eastern Writing Systems” is an excellent overview of the Chinese, Japanese and Korean written languages, and covers input methods, fonts, sort rules and line breaking rules.
 Unfortunately, the book does not cover NT 4.0, only NT 3.51.
-The remaining half of the book consists of appendices, including an extensive glossary (good to have if you are new to the subject!), latin diacritics and ligatures, international punctuation symbols, and tables of code pages, Unicode to double byte mapping tables, and hundreds of pages of other Microsoft-specific information (useless to Java programmers).
+The remaining half of the book consists of appendices, including an extensive glossary (good to have if you are new to the subject!), Latin diacritics and ligatures, international punctuation symbols, and tables of code pages, Unicode to double byte mapping tables, and hundreds of pages of other Microsoft-specific information (useless to Java programmers).

 Pick either O’Donnell’s or Kano’s book to start your education on the subject.
 Next on your reading list should be “The Unicode Standard, Version 2.0,” by The Unicode Consortium.
 This is the bible for programmers localizing software.
 There is no substitute.
 You should be familiar with the material contained in O’Donnell’s or Kano’s books before tackling this one, however.